web3-wallet/web3-wallet/docs/current-wallet.md

 }
 ```

-Connect with the specified wallet and set it as the currentWallet if the connected successfully.
+Connect with the specified wallet and set it as the currentWallet if connected successfully.